ucbds-infra/otter-grader/docs/otter_assign/v1/notebook_format.rst

 every cell won't affect your tests.
 You will also be required to set this seed as a configuration of the ``generate`` key of the assignment metadata if using Otter Generate with Otter Assign.

+*Note that intercell seeding is not supported with R assignments.*

 .. _otter_assign_v1_python_manual_questions: